5 min read

 Where a couple has commenced divorce proceedings or even before this, we advise them to rewrite their Wills immediately.
 Unfortunately, no one can know how long their life span is and, therefore, if the spouse was to die before the decree absolute was issued.

 After your divorce is finalised and a decree absolute is issued, your Will treats your ex-spouse as if they had passed away before you.
-This means that if your current Will names your ex-spouse to receive your wedding ring or your estate upon your death, that gift will essentially be invalidated.
+If your current Will names your ex-spouse to receive your wedding ring or your estate upon your death, that gift will essentially be invalidated.
 The same would apply to any appointments of the ex-spouse as trustee, executor or guardian.

 SEVERANCE OF TENANCY

 It is also wise to sever the tenancy on any jointly owned property held to prevent it from passing automatically to the separated spouse.
 This will enable each spouse to gift their share of the home as they wish rather than passing by survivorship.
-Mutual severance is preferred, though forced severance is an option.
+Mutual severance is preferred (Both agree and sign).
+However, unilateral severance (one person serves severance against the other) is an option, though this involves more work and costs.

 For advice on Wills or to settle an argument with "Dave down the pub," contact chris@fernwills.com.